FairwindsOps/insights-docs/docs/installation/ci/insights-ci-script.md

 3. Select your CI provider from the dropdown.
 If your CI provider is not listed, select 'Other'.
 4. The example configurations will automatically refresh.
 Proceed to Step 2 below to create your initial `fairwinds-insights.yaml` configuration file.

-## Step 2: Creating your initial fairwinds-insights.yaml configuration file
+## Step 2: Creating Your Initial Fairwinds-insights.yaml Configuration File
 You will need to add a `fairwinds-insights.yaml` configuration file to the root of your repository containing infrastructure as code files.
 Here's a minimal example: